50 Black writers whose impact went beyond the page

 James Cone has been called the most important theologian of his time.
 His 1969 book, “Black Theology and Black Power,” aligned the philosophies of the Black Power movement with the Black church, arguing that Jesus’ message was no different than the political movement with both advocating for the liberation of the oppressed.
 “Cone upended the theological establishment with his vigorous articulation of God’s radical identification with Black people in the United States,” wrote the Union Seminary.
 “His eloquent portrayal of Christ’s Blackness shattered dominant white theological paradigms, and ignited a wave of subsequent American liberation theologies.”

 Author of the famous play “A Raisin in the Sun”—which has been called “one of the most important plays ever written about Chicago”—Lorraine Hansberry boasts the title of being the first Black female playwright to have her script performed on Broadway.
-Hansberry is the inspiration for Nina Simone’s "To Be Young, Gifted and Black.”
+Hansberry is the inspiration for Nina Simone’s “To Be Young, Gifted and Black.”

 Famous for his 1976 novel “Roots: The Saga of an American Family,” Alex Haley is often credited for kickstarting a wave of interest in genealogy and pride in African roots among Black people in America in the 1970s.
 This was also partly responsible for the growing preference at the time of the term African American, according to novelist Charles Johnson.
 In addition to “Roots,” Haley also authored “The Autobiography of Malcolm X,” a seminal work in African American literature and political dialogue.

 These days, Barack Obama is known first as the 44th president of the United States; however, he’s a highly accomplished author as well.
 “Dreams From My Father,” which he published in 1995 before his first Senate campaign, was a widely acclaimed piece of nonfiction that Time columnist Joe Klein hailed as “the best-written memoir ever produced by an American politician.”
-In 2006, “The Audacity of Hope” became #1 on The New York Times best-seller list.
-His latest book, 2020's "A Promised Land," focuses on his first term as president; it's the first of two planned books, the next of which will cover his second term.
+In 2006, Obama’s “The Audacity of Hope” became #1 on The New York Times bestseller list.
+His follow-up, 2020’s “A Promised Land,” focuses on his first term as president; it’s the first of two planned books, the next of which will cover his second term.

 Mary Church Terrell